ofiwg/libfabric/man/fi_atomic.3.md

 has not been configured with FI_SELECTIVE_COMPLETION.
 See the flags discussion below for more details.
 The requested message size that can be used with fi_inject_atomic is limited by inject_size.

+The fi_inject_atomic2 call is similar to fi_inject_atomic, but allows passing a descriptor associated with the data buffer.
+This is especially useful when FI_HMEM support is enabled and the buffer is registered with FI_HMEM iface other than FI_HMEM_SYSTEM.

 The fi_atomicmsg call supports atomic functions over both connected and connectionless endpoints, with the ability to control the atomic